 The beer battered onion rings were of course, delicious – I mean, why wouldn’t they be?
 And of course, since it was my first day of my first time in Scotland, I had to get a glass of draft Irn Bru.
 Of course it tastes different and better than it does in a can, if you wondered.

-What my non vegan husband ate
+What the non vegan ate

-My non-vegan hubby also really enjoyed his meal – completely scoffed his burger.
+My non-vegan companion also really enjoyed his meal – completely scoffed his burger.
 Even though he isn’t vegan, you’ll see from the other places we visit that he eats 80-90% vegan anyway!
 It’s usually when we’re out that he doesn’t eat vegan, and has said that he’ll change over one day… he’s just not ready yet!
 He’ll get there, by the way.

 The price: we paid just under £50 for 2 of us to have mains, sides, and drinks.
 All from our own pocket, by the way.